The Shirley Association has been a member of the Guild of One-Name Studies since 1988

 Branch #25 continued

-7. Capt.
-James Shirley born December 1700 in the Province of Ulster, Ireland and died May 30, 1796 Chester, New Hampshire, nearly 90 years old.
-They first lived in Brookline Massachusetts and in 1734 moved to Chester, NH where they bought Addition Lot #11.
-He was known as the 7th son and was famous for curing "King's Evil" or scrofula by the stroke of the hand.
+1(vii).
+Capt.
+James Shirley born December 1700 in the Province of Ulster, Ireland They first lived in Brookline Massachusetts and in 1734 moved to Chester, NH where they bought Addition Lot #11.
+He signed the "Association Test" for loyalty to the United States against the British in 1776 (thus recognized by the DAR for 'patriotic service') He was known as the 7th son and was famous for curing "King's Evil" or scrofula by the stroke of the hand.
+He died May 30, 1796 Chester, New Hampshire, nearly 90 years old.

 children:

-(1).
-James SHIRLEY While coming from Exeter, he was caught in a thunder storm.
+2(i).
+James Shirley born ____.
+He died 1764.
+While coming from Exeter, he was caught in a thunder storm.
 He got off his horse to lead him and was struck by lightning and killed.
 The silver money in his pocket and his silver knee buckles were melted.

 1764, 2nd of July, CHESTER TWP - Mr. James Shirley of this town, while walking by the side of his horse, which was led by another person, was instantly killed by lightning.
 The flash was observed by persons at The distance of a number of rods to fall upon his head.
 It tore his hat into fragments, singed his hair, and entered his head just over his right temple.
 It is remarkable, that the money in his pocket was melted, and his buckles, which were of steel were broken. his horse was killed although the person who led him, escaped with slight injury. - Merrill's 1817 Gazetteer of New Hampshire